owntracks/booklet/docs/tech/json.md

 #### Notes
 * When importing a configuration message, all contained values are imported for the currently active mode.
 If the message also contains a `mode` element, the mode is changed first and all remaining elements are imported for the new mode.
+* In MQTT mode the server will consider the client as dead if it the keepalive interval plus 50% passed without receiving any MQTT packet from the client (e.g. after 90 sec if `keepalive` was 60).
+Afterwards, an `lwt` message will be send.

 ## `_type=beacon`